How do Mushrooms Support the Immune System?

 Strategies to Boost Your Immune System Naturally

-There is scientific evidence to support using medicinal mushrooms to strengthen your immune system.
+There is scientific evidence to support using functional mushrooms to strengthen your immune defense system.
 However, you’re more likely to achieve a better result by taking a holistic approach to your overall health and wellness.
 This includes addressing other parts of your lifestyle, like diet, regular exercise, and sleep.

 Nutrition and Immune Defence

-Proper nutrition and digestion plays a crucial role in giving your body the right fuel it needs to fight off infection.
+Proper nutrition and digestion are crucial in giving your body the right fuel to fight off infection.
 Over 70% of your immune system by weight occurs in your gastrointestinal system, including your stomach and small and large intestines.
-It’s here that your body produces antibodies, T and B lymphocytes that keep you balanced and healthy.6 Medicinal mushrooms also support short-chain fatty acids, which are fuel for the cells found in your gut.18
+Your body produces antibodies T and B lymphocytes that keep you balanced and healthy.[6]
+Functional mushrooms also support short-chain fatty acids, fuel for the cells in your gut.[18]

-A whole-foods based diet that includes complex carbohydrates, fresh fruits and vegetables, meat and fish, along with healthy fats, can provide you with the nutrients needed to support your health.
+A whole-foods-based diet that includes complex carbohydrates, fresh fruits and vegetables, meat and fish, and healthy fats can provide the nutrients needed to support your health.

-Consider that mushrooms, whether eaten as food or taken as a supplement, are a form of prebiotic fiber, meaning that they act as fuel for healthy bacteria in your gut.7 Prebiotics work in concert with probiotics and create an optimal environment for healthy bacteria to flourish.8
+Consider that mushrooms, whether eaten as food or taken as a dietary supplement, are a form of prebiotic fiber, meaning they fuel healthy gut bacteria.[7]
+Prebiotics work in concert with probiotics and create an optimal environment for healthy bacteria to flourish.[8]

-Prebiotic foods that you can incorporate into your diet include:9
+Prebiotic foods that you can incorporate into your diet include:[9]

 • Garlic, onions, and leeks